For a list of guests, performers, and attending professionals ordered by confirmation date, please click here.

 Darrell C. Hazelrig

-Amanda Erickson is the community manager for SMITE, the 3rd person MOBA on both PC and Xbox One.
-She's also the creator of "Console to Closet," the video game fashion blog.
+Amanda Erickson (HiRezAmanda) is the community manager for the multiplayer online battle arena game SMITE and the creator of the video game fashion blog Console to Closet.

 Kenneth Mark Hoover

 Kenneth Mark Hoover is the author of the dark/horror Western novel Haxan, and his fiction has appeared in Ellery Queen’s Mystery Magazine, Beneath Ceaseless Skies, and Strange Horizons.

 Mike Horner is a professional puppeteer and puppet builder who created of Timey Wimey Puppet Show, a Doctor Who–themed puppet parody.
 He is associate artistic director with the Mesner Puppet Theater in Kansas City.

 John Hudgens is a filmmaker, animator, and artist who has directed documentaries and several award-winning Star Wars parody films, and worked on licensed properties including Babylon 5, Crimson Skies, MechWarrior, and Star Wars.

 Walter H. Hunt is a science fiction and historical fiction author with six published novels and several more forthcoming.

 Sarah Hunter is a professional model, actress, performer, and cosplayer best known for her Steampunk character Lady Clankington, proprietress of Lady Clankington’s Cabinet of Carnal Curiosities.

 Tom Hutchens is founder/CEO of the Mandalorian Mercs Costume Club.
 He specializes in the creation of hyper-realistic Star Wars costumes/props, has helped collaborate on various Star Wars books, and is a regular contributor at StarWars.com.